sjbylo/container-workshop/06-scaling-the-application/README.md

 NAME          DESIRED   CURRENT   AGE vote-app-1    1         1         2h
 ```
-Nite that the desired and current values are both 1, so one instance should be running.
+Note that the desired and current values are both 1, so one instance should be running.

 ## Scale the application